Churn: a quick guide for subscription businesses

 As you can see, there are many reasons for involuntary churn, and they’re nothing to do with customer satisfaction.
 In fact, they’re almost all related to the payment process.

 Specifically, research from IBM has shown that involuntary churn affects a significant number of SaaS customers.
-In this survey, 16% of respondents reported that their subscriptions had been cancelled after forgetting to update their payment information with new credit card details.
+In the IBM survey, 16% of respondents reported that their subscriptions had been cancelled after forgetting to update their payment information with new credit card details.

 Involuntary churn can also have a knock-on effect on customer satisfaction.
 Customers will be confused if they don’t know their payment has failed, yet find themselves mysteriously unable to access your product or service.
 This is a recipe for dissatisfaction, and may even lead to an increase in voluntary churn.